srhopkins/example-project/README.md

 Project
 ---
-The following goals and MVP defined by client.
+The following Goal and MVP defined by client.

 ### Goal - Create application deployment process with-out downtime, using any tools comfortable to candidate.